xibosignage/xibo-manual/source/en/layouts_designer.md

-{tip}
+### Adding a Background Image

-Select an Image from the Image Library Search function from the Toolbar and click or drag to the properties panel:
+Add an Image which has already been added to your Library.
+Select an Image from the Image Library Search function from the Toolbar and click or drag to the **Background Image** area of the properties panel:

 ![Layout Background](img/v3.1_layouts_add_background.png)

-Ensure to **Save**
+Ensure to **Save** clicking the button at the bottom of the properties panel:

 ![Saved Background](img/v3.1_layouts_saved_background.png)

+{tip}
+New Images can also be added by using the **Upload** button from here!
 {/tip}

 ## Layout Timeline